 Celiac disease is an inherited autoimmune disorder where the small intestine is hypersensitive to gluten, which leads to problems digesting food.
 Inherited means that it tends to run in families and autoimmune means that for some unknown reason gluten stimulates your own immune system to attack healthy intestinal cells.

-If people with celiac disease eat any food containing gluten (found in wheat, barley and rye), their body mounts an immune response that attacks the small intestine.
-These attacks cause damage to the villi - small finger-like projections that line the small intestine that help with nutrient absorption.
-And celiac disease is not uncommon: 1 out of every 100 people worldwide have celiac disease.
+If people with celiac disease eat any food containing gluten (found in wheat, barley or rye), their body mounts an immune response that attacks the small intestine.
+These attacks cause damage to the villi - these are small finger-like projections that line the small intestine that help with nutrient absorption.

 Fighting Off Gluten Takes Its Toll On The Whole Body

 When the immune system is activated in the presence of gluten, inflammation (redness and swelling) results.
 Inflammation that occurs continuously or for days on end seriously damages the lining of the small intestine, preventing the absorption of vital nutrients.

 This can cause symptoms such as bloating and diarrhea.
 If the inflammation carries on for long periods of time, weight loss, vitamin and mineral depletion, nerve problems, and brittle bones may occur.
 However in some people with celiac disease, weight loss may be the only symptom.

 Risk Of Developing Other Diseases Increases With Celiac Disease

-Scientists have also established that there is a definite link between untreated celiac disease and other diseases, particularly autoimmune disorders such as type 1 diabetes, Crohn's disease, and Sjogren's syndrome.
+Scientists have also established that there is a definite link between untreated celiac disease and other diseases, particularly other autoimmune disorders such as type 1 diabetes, Crohn's disease, and Sjogren's syndrome.

 The longer celiac disease is left undiagnosed, the higher the risk.
-At aged 2 to 4 children have a 10.5% risk of developing another autoimmune condition.
-This rises to 16.7% between the ages of 4 and 12, 27% for those aged 12 to 20, and 34% in those not diagnosed till aged over 20.
+Children between the ages of 2 to 4 have a 10.5% risk of developing another autoimmune condition.
+This rises to 16.7% in those aged 4 to 12; 27% for those aged 12 to 20; and 34% in those not diagnosed till over the age of 20.